 Commonly used Input Devices:

-- The scanner is device that comes with a light beam and a text light and dark patterns and thus convert a physical image into a digital one and copies the document as it is on the computer.
+- The scanner is a device that comes with a light beam and text light and dark patterns and thus converts a physical image into a digital one and copies the document as it is on the computer.

 - The keyboard is a device found by the keys and when pressed it allows you to enter information and data into the computer keyboards are made with numbers and letters and other functions and come on keys and can be connected with the computer wirelessly or with the cable.